Information related to funding your graduate degree can be found by clicking the links below.

 2018-2019 Outstanding Graduate Student Organization, GSPO.

 The Graduate Student Leadership Initiative is a student scholarship program to promote graduate student engagement and leadership development.
 Research shows that leadership programs teach important life skills, such as introspection, cultural sensitivity, moral acuity, people skills, and decision-making acumen.
-Our student organization leadership initiative is a program collaboration between Academic Affairs and the Office of Graduate Studies, the Professional and the Academic Center for Excellence (PACE), and the Center for Leadership and Service.
+Our student organization leadership initiative is a program collaboration between Academic Affairs and the Graduate Schoo and the Center for Leadership and Service.
 Students who hold executive level leadership positions in University and Department sanctioned student organizations are eligible to participate in this scholarship and leadership program.
 Students must be elected to the leadership cabinet of a sanctioned Graduate Student Organization, holding position titles such as President, Vice President, etc. Each participant who completes the Fall leadership training will receive a $500 stipend and another $500 after completion of the Spring semester training.

-If your graduate student organization is interested in becoming a part of the leadership initiative, please contact the Office of Graduate Studies for more information.
+If your graduate student organization is interested in becoming a part of the leadership initiative, please contact the Graduate School for more information.

 Financial Aid for Graduate Students